Debo Prasad Barooah

 Debo Prasad Barooah was an Indian academician, author, historian and the former Vice-Chancellor (the Chief Executive) of Gauhati University.
 Barooah, highly regarded for his knowledge of political science and history of the region had a brilliant academic record beginning with his graduation in 1954.

 Life and education

 Barooah was born in Golaghat to the family of Tara Prasad Barooah.
 His father Tara Prasad Barooah was also an eminent lawyer of Assam, University Prize-man, Gold-medalist in English from Calcutta University.
-Barooah passed his matriculation from Golaghat – Government Boys Bezbarooah Higher Secondary School and graduated with first class in 1954 and got masters from Gauhati University in 1956 where he topped his class.
+Barooah passed his matriculation from Golaghat – Government Boys Bezbarooah Higher Secondary School and graduated with first class in 1954 and got masters in History from Gauhati University in 1956 where he topped his class.
+He started his teaching career as a lecturer in the Department of History at Gauhati University taking up the papers on International Relations.
+Later he also started teaching at the Department of Political Science (1958) Gauhati University, as one of the founding teachers.
+After the retirement of Prof. V.V.
+Rao from the department, Prof. D.P.
+Barooah finally joined the Department of Political Science and started heading it as well.
 He did his D Phil on the thesis Indo-British Relations 1950–60.
 He was UGC Emeritus Fellow for two years and was also Senior Associate of National Institute of Advanced Studies, Bangalore.
 He was married to Renu Devi, Former Dean – Faculty of Arts, Gauhati University, Assam.